Angela Merkel's CDU takes major hit in regional elections — early results | DW | 14.03.2021

 The 72-year-old Kretschmann's leadership is likely to have been a major factor in the Green party's win in the state, where a recent poll found that 80% of the population were satisfied with his work.
 "The Greens and Baden-Württemberg go well together," he said on Sunday.

-In Rhineland-Palatinate, the Social Democrats, led by the similarly popular State Premier Malu Dreyer, looked set to triumph, scoring a projected 33%, potentially opening the path to another coalition with the Greensand the business-friendly Free Democrats (FDP).
+In Rhineland-Palatinate, the Social Democrats (SPD), led by the similarly popular State Premier Malu Dreyer, looked set to triumph, scoring a projected 33%, potentially opening the path to another traffic light coalition with the Greensand the business-friendly Free Democrats (FDP).

+A decline in the CDU could prove seismic for the immediate future of German politics.
+Angela Merkel's departure as party leader has already left an uncertainty at the top of the party, with her first successor, Annegret Kramp-Karrenbauer, already replaced by Armin Laschet.

+SPD chancellor candidate Olaf Scholz, the current Finance Minister in Merkel's cabinet, hinted that a departure from the current CDU/SPD coalition could be possible on Sunday evening, when he told the DPA news agency: "It's a good day, because it shows that it's possible to create a government in Germany without the CDU."

 DW's chief political editor, Michaela Küfner, said the results in Rhineland Palatinate showed the increased "fragmentation" of German politics.
 She said that the CDU also suffered from anger amongst German voters over "the poor performance of the central government when it comes to securing enough vaccines."